synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 </code>

+### PIOArduino
-You can also build this using the native new fork of platoformio called #PIOArduino (another Visual Studio Code extension - https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide)
+You can also build this using the native new fork of platoformio called # PIOArduino (another Visual Studio Code extension - https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide)

 The code uses one ESP32S3 Arduino chips to simultaneously do Wi-Fi and Bluetooth connections.